hypfvieh/cli-parser/README.md

 # Requirements

-Requires Java 11 or higher - no additional dependencies (yeah!)
+Requires Java 11 or higher.
+The only dependency is slf4j, which should be used in 2.x (1.x should work as well).

 # Usage